Styled Shoot behind the scenes

 made with love leather shoe soles made to measure

 Creating a dress design for a City Burlesque theme was fabulous fun.
-The dress needed to have a vintage, showgirl feel and be really sexy but still realistic as a bridal dress, not many people actually get married in a leotard and feathers!
+I wanted the dress to have a vintage, showgirl feel.
+To be really sexy but still realistic as a bridal dress, as not many people actually get married in a leotard and feathers!
 The wiggle skirt with a boned bodice hit all these marks showing off our lovely model, Vanessa’s curves and cinching her waist.
 I added a teal net petticoat that would show when the high/low hem moved and delicate gold lace detail with Swarovski crystals for showgirl glamour!

 vneck wedding dress full skirt cadbury purple silk